-\Minimum initial investment amount, ACD's preliminary charge or any other fees payable to the ACD may be reduced or waived by the ACD at its discretion.
+^{}Minimum subsequent investment amount may be reduced or waived by the ACD at its discretion.

-Investment and borrowing powers of the Company
+Appendix 2 Investment and borrowing powers of the Company

 1. Investment and borrowing powers of the Company

 1.1 Investment restrictions

 The Company will be invested with the aim of achieving its investment objective but subject to the limits on investment set out in the FCA Regulations and the Company's investment policy.